 Dr. Kilgard received a bachelor’s degree in molecular and cell biology from the University of California, Berkeley, in 1993 and a doctorate in neuroscience from the University of California, San Francisco, in 1998.
 There his research was focused on understanding and directing neuroplasticity within the auditory system.
 He began teaching at UT Dallas in 1999 as an assistant professor and was promoted to full professor in 2011.

 Dr. Robert Rennaker, Texas Instruments Distinguished Chair in Bioengineering, is a neural engineer with more than 20 years of experience in the development of neural interfaces.
 He earned his bachelor’s, master’s and doctoral degrees in biomedical engineering from Arizona State University with the help of the Whitaker International Fellows and Scholars Program for emerging leaders in biomedical engineering.
 After seven years on the faculty at the University of Oklahoma, Dr. Rennaker joined UT Dallas as an associate professor.
+He was promoted to full professor in 2014.

 Dr. Rennaker served in the U.S. Marine Corps for five years.
 He was deployed to Operation Desert Storm, Operation Sharp Edge and Operation Provide Comfort.
 Most recently, he launched two biomedical research companies that manufacture preclinical and clinical devices.